Des Plaines, Illinois: 2020 census

+2000 census

 A notable number of Cook County residents reside in unincorporated areas which use a Des Plaines zip code.
 These areas are densely populated and consist primarily of high density, multi-family housing with a very high percentage of foreign born residents.
 In the 2000 census the population of these unincorporated areas of Cook County assigned Des Plaines zip codes was 25,617.
 This unincorporated area has never been a part of the city of Des Plaines, and the majority of this area is separated from the actual city of Des Plaines by a belt of Forest Preserve lands and a Tollway barrier created by I-294.

 Economy

 According to the city's 2021 Comprehensive Annual Financial Report, the major employers in the city are Rivers Casino (Des Plaines), Universal Oil Products, Oakton Community College, Sysco Food Services, Juno Lighting, Holy Family Medical Center, Wheels Inc. (passenger car and truck leasing), and LSG Sky Chefs.

 China Airlines maintains their Chicago office in Des Plaines.
 It was previously located in Michigan Plaza in the Chicago Loop.